maierbn/opendihu/examples/electrophysiology/neuromuscular/cubic_tendon/readme.md

 - dynamic: `settings_tendon.py"`
 - quasistatic: `settings_tendon_quasistatic.py`

-> **Warning**
-> The `HyperelasticitySolver` used to output before and after calling the non-linear solver.
-In order not to get the output duplicated I have commented the output before calling the non-linear solver.

 ## Bulk force and external forces

 A bulk force is appled on the whole body ( eg. gravity), whereas a external force is a force applied to the surface.